Jean-Jacques Dessalines: Death

-Disaffected members of Dessalines's administration, including Alexandre Pétion and Henri Christophe, began a conspiracy to overthrow the Emperor, and Haitians began an insurrection in the south in August 1806, which culminated in Dessalines being assassinated north of the capital city, Port-au-Prince, at Larnage (now known as Pont-Rouge), on 17 October 1806, on his way to fight the rebels.
+Disaffected members of Dessalines's administration, including Alexandre Pétion and Étienne-Élie Gérin, began a conspiracy to overthrow the Emperor, and Haitians began an insurrection in the south in August 1806, which culminated in Dessalines being assassinated north of the capital city, Port-au-Prince, at Larnage (now known as Pont-Rouge), on 17 October 1806, on his way to fight the rebels.
+While Henri Christophe is frequently assumed to have participated in the assassination plot as well, this is based on his acceptance of the leadership of the government that emerged in the wake of Dessalines's assassination and not grounded in historical evidence tying him to the plot.